llvm/llvm-project/llvm/docs/GettingInvolved.rst

 A number of regular calls are organized on specific topics.
 It should be expected that the range of topics will change over time.
-At the time of writing, the following sync-ups are organized:
+At the time of writing, the following sync-ups are organized.
+The :doc:`CodeOfConduct` applies to all online sync-ups.

 .. list-table:: LLVM regular sync-up calls
    :widths: 25 25 25 25